fbpx

 • Are receiving help from a family member in the US towards your down-payment.

 Most prospective home buyers can skip the rest of this article – the core concepts have been covered.
 The acronym KISS (Keep It Simple Stupid) reflects the right philosophy for most savers.
-For a detailed video interview on important considerations when purchasing a property in Israel, click here.
-For those still not satisfied, read on at your own risk!

 Alternative short-term investing strategies

-While some of the following options may sound interesting, most or all are likely not worth the risk involved for a short-term investor.
 If you are considering any of these investment, I strongly recommend doing thorough independent research.
 While I will be mentioning some of the core risks to keep in mind, I certainly won’t be offering a deep analysis of these investments and your individual circumstances will obviously not be taken into account.
-I do help Olim develop their own comprehensive investment and savings plan – please feel free to reach out if you are interested in additional guidance.
+I will discuss some basic strategies as well as others that are far more complex.

 Basic strategies